How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

 Read More: How to Use VBA Function Procedure with Arguments in Excel

 Here is an example of a dataset consisting of a few addresses.
 Each address contains three parts.
-We are set to divide these three parts into one each.
+We’ll split the address into parts and separate them with line breaks.

 10-dataset to divide address into parts